 If needed for the specific inspection, the inspector should use appropriate, calibrated radiation detection instrumentation or any other equipment necessary to evaluate and verify licensee activities.
 The collection of in situ measurements by the NRC can be beneficial as part of future determinations regarding the scope of confirmatory surveys required for the facility.
 The use of an outside contractor may also be considered to perform confirmatory in situ measurements or laboratory analyses.
+IP 83801, “Inspection of Remedial and Final Surveys at Permanently Shutdown Reactors,” provides guidance on collection of in situ measurements and use of contractor.

 Conduct an entrance meeting with the licensee.
 Inspectors should discuss the inspection scope with licensee management and articulate whether any open items will be reviewed.
 The lead inspector should state that the inspection may involve the observation of facility operations, interviews with staff, document reviews, and/or radiation surveys to obtain independent and confirmatory data.
 Appropriate emphasis should be placed on observing staff training, equipment operation, and implementation of the licensed programs during the inspection.
 Any change or potential change to the onsite inspection plan should be communicated to the appropriate NRC management.

-Although unique plant conditions may exist following the permanent cessation of operations, NRC inspectors should not face situations in which license conditions, regulatory requirements, or licensee commitments no longer apply In cases where unique situations or unclear configurations may be identified and considered potentially adverse to the conduct of safe decommissioning or public health and safety, the inspector(s) should evaluate whether the licensee is aware of the situation and taking appropriate action, if necessary, to correct Such cases or potential issues involving NRC requirements or licensee commitments should be raised to the responsible NRC manager.
+Although unique plant conditions may exist following the permanent cessation of operations, NRC inspectors should not face situations in which license conditions, regulatory requirements, or licensee commitments no longer apply unless amended or exempted with approval from the NRC.
+In cases where unique situations or unclear configurations may be identified and considered potentially adverse to the conduct of safe decommissioning or public health and safety, the inspector(s) should evaluate whether the licensee is aware of the situation and taking appropriate action, if necessary, to correct the condition.
+Such cases or potential issues involving NRC requirements or licensee commitments should be raised to the responsible NRC project manager as discussed in each IP.
 Of equal importance, the lead inspector should determine if the situation is beyond the expertise of the inspectors participating in the inspection.
-If the issue is beyond their expertise, the lead inspector should promptly inform his or her supervision and make recommendations regarding the skillset necessary to appropriately address the decommissioning issue, so that the responsible NRC managers can determine the urgency of the request for assistance, what type of expertise is required, and what extent of effort is required to resolve the issue.
+If the issue is beyond their expertise, the lead inspector should promptly inform his or her supervision and make recommendations regarding the skillset necessary to appropriately address the decommissioning issue, so that the responsible NRC project managers can determine the urgency of the request for assistance, what type of expertise is required, and what extent of effort is required to resolve the issue.

 Conduct an exit meeting with licensee management at the conclusion of the inspection.
 The inspection scope should be reiterated, specific inspection activities discussed, including any facility walkdowns or personnel interviews that yielded information pertinent to the inspection, and any potential violations or other inspection results should be presented, emphasizing their impact on safety.
 If potential violations are to be presented as part of the inspection results, licensee management and the inspectors’ supervisor should be briefed on the preliminary conclusions, as well as any licensee corrective actions identified, prior to the official exit meeting.